sboger/Atomic-Pi-ROOTER/openwrt-atomicpi-rooter-goldenorb-19.07.6/README.md

 open webpage: 192.168.1.1

 Runs very fast from usb.
+Everything SEEMS to work.
 MMC to come.